annathepiper/wp-test-demo-java/README.md

 * Using TestNG functionality to run the test suite, and to annotate test methods
 * Use of a POM file to set Maven dependencies and to run the test suite via Maven as well as TestNG
 * Testing against a site running as a Docker container
+* Use of Log4j to do basic logging

 ## Reference links
 * Misc-configs repo where I have my Docker Compose file for a test Wordpress site: https://github.com/annathepiper/misc-configs